NTR Gardens: Controversy

-Upon the beginning of work at these gardens in January 2000, a petition by two non-profit organizations sought an immediate halt of construction activity at the gardens.
+Upon the beginning of work at these gardens in January 2000, a petition by two non-profit organisations sought an immediate halt of construction activity at the gardens.
 They contended that regulations showed the area around the lake as a recreation zone which must be kept away from all constructions for commercial or residential purposes.
 Since they claimed that these proposed projects violated all these, they sought a public hearing and an environment impact assessment before allowing these projects to continue.
 Accordingly, the local apex court instructed the authorities to stop the construction until further orders.

 A media report suggested that according to the 1980 HUDA Master Plan, the area where the NTR Gardens are located originally was a water body, but a gazetted notification in 1994 could allow such construction activities.